kubesphere/community/developer-guide/development/code-review-guide.md

 * Does the change make sense?
 Does it have a good description?
 * Look at the most important part of the change first.
 Is it well-designed overall?
-* Look at the rest of the CL in an appropriate sequence.
+* Look at the rest of the PR in an appropriate sequence.

 ## How to write code review comments